 FAQ (Frequently Asked Questions)

-You do not require a GP referral to see a counsellor.
+You do not require a GP referral to see a counsellor/psychotherapist.
 This can be a good thing as generally it means you can be seen quicker, with less paperwork.

 Also, keep in mind this means you are choosing who you work with – not everyone is a good fit together, sometimes it just doesn’t feel right.
 Counselling is no different – you deserve to feel listened to and respected.
 Feel free also to ask the counsellor about their training, qualifications and their approach.